-- A. Declare that the application of the Health Insurance Providers Fee to the Plaintiff States and their Medicaid and CHIP managed care organizations is unconstitutional in that it violates the clear notice rule; - B. Declare that the federal rules applying the Health Insurance Providers Fee to the Plaintiff States and their Medicaid and CHIP managed care organizations are arbitrary and capricious; - C. Declare that the federal rules applying the Health Insurance Providers Fee to the Plaintiff States and their Medicaid and CHIP managed care organizations are substantively and procedurally unlawful under the Administrative Procedures Act; - D. Declare that the federal rules applying the Health Insurance Providers Fee to the Plaintiff States and their Medicaid and CHIP managed care organizations are unconstitutionally coercive; - E. Declare that the delegation to a private entity to determine whether the Plaintiff States must pay the Health Insurance Providers Fee constitutes an unconstitutional delegation of Congress's legislative power and exceeds statutory authority;

-- F. Declare that the federal rules applying the Health Insurance Providers Fee to the Plaintiff States and their Medicaid and CHIP managed care organizations are an unconstitutional tax on the Plaintiff States in violation of the Tenth Amendment of the United States Constitution and the doctrine of intergovernmental tax immunity; - G. Declare that the requirement that States pay the Health Insurance Providers Fee is insufficiently related to the Medicaid funding the States receive from the federal government to comply with the Spending Clause; - H. Declare that, in the event the Court concludes that section 9010(f) of the Affordable Care Act bars this claim for a refund, section 9010(f) is unconstitutional as applied to the Plaintiff States; - I. Permanently enjoin Defendants and their employees, agents, and successors in office from enforcing the Health Insurance Providers Fee of the Affordable Care Act against the Plaintiff States or the Medicaid and CHIP managed care organizations with which they contract; - J. Permanently enjoin Defendants and their employees, agents, and successors in office from denying federal Medicaid and CHIP funds to the Plaintiff States based in whole or in part on the refusal of the Plaintiff States or the Medicaid and CHIP managed care organizations with which they contract to pay the Health Insurance Providers Fee;
+- A. Declare that the application of the Health Insurance Providers Fee to the Plaintiff States and their Medicaid and CHIP managed care organizations is unconstitutional in that it violates the clear notice rule; - B. Declare that the federal rules applying the Health Insurance Providers Fee to the Plaintiff States and their Medicaid and CHIP managed care organizations are arbitrary and capricious; - C. Declare that the federal rules applying the Health Insurance Providers Fee to the Plaintiff States and their Medicaid and CHIP managed care organizations are substantively and procedurally unlawful under the Administrative Procedures Act; - D. Declare that the federal rules applying the Health Insurance Providers Fee to the Plaintiff States and their Medicaid and CHIP managed care organizations are unconstitutionally coercive; - E. Declare that the delegation to a private entity to determine whether the Plaintiff States must pay the Health Insurance Providers Fee constitutes an unconstitutional delegation of Congress's legislative power and exceeds statutory authority; - F. Declare that the federal rules applying the Health Insurance Providers Fee to the Plaintiff States and their Medicaid and CHIP managed care organizations are an unconstitutional tax on the Plaintiff States in violation of the Tenth Amendment of the United States Constitution and the doctrine of intergovernmental tax immunity; - G. Permanently enjoin Defendants and their employees, agents, and successors in office from enforcing the Health Insurance Providers Fee of the Affordable Care Act against the Plaintiff States or the Medicaid and CHIP managed care organizations with which they contract;